paul-j-lucas/wrap/README.md

     autoreconf -fiv

-Then follow the normal instructions given in `INSTALL.fsf`.
+Then follow the generic installation instructions given in `INSTALL.fsf`.